CSAT survey configuration

 Numeric (10-point scale)1, 2, 3, 4, 5, or 67, 8, 9, or 10

-• Follow-Up Question - Edit the wording your AI Agent uses to get additional information about their rating, and allow customers to select from a list of reasons.
+• Follow-Up Question - Edit the wording your AI Agent uses to get additional information about their rating, and allow end users to select from a list of reasons.

 The options they can select vary, depending on whether they provided a positive or negative rating: